PaulZC/Iridium_SBD_Tools/README.md

 If you ever want to download all the SBD messages again, perhaps on a new computer, then [Iridium_SBD_GMail_API_GetAllSBD.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_API_GetAllSBD.py) will do just that.

-## Mapping the location and path with the Google Static Maps API
+## Mapping tracker locations and paths with the Google Static Maps API

 [Iridium_9603N_Beacon_Mapper.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_9603N_Beacon_Mapper.py) uses the Google Static Maps API to display beacon locations and paths.
 It will check once per minute for the appearance of a new .sbd file, parse it and display the data in a Python Tkinter GUI.